readwritetools/rwt-piqueme/readme.md

 ### Using the component

-After installation, you need to add two things to your HTML page to make use of
+After installation, you should add two things to your HTML page to make use of
 it:

    1. Add a `script` tag to load the component's `rwt-piqueme.js` file: